deanishe/alfred-workflow/docs/user-manual/text-encoding.rst

 encoded strings, it will fail if an encoded string contains non-ASCII characters.

+Python 3 has much improved this situation, but is currently not installed on OS X by default, so isn't supported by Alfred or Alfred-Workflow.

 .. tip::

     Always test your workflow with non-ASCII input to flush out any accidental